AKYNZEO® provided superior CINV prevention in AC therapy

 Phase III, multinational, multicenter, randomized, double-blind, double-dummy, parallel-group study evaluating AKYNZEO capsules (n=724) vs oral palonosetron (n=725) in AC-based chemotherapy, which was considered MEC at the time the study was conducted1,3:

-• *AKYNZEO for injection and AKYNZEO injection have not been studied for the prevention of nausea and vomiting associated with anthracycline plus cyclophosphamide chemotherapy.
+*AKYNZEO injection has not been studied for the prevention of nausea and vomiting associated with AC chemotherapy.